cakephp/docs/en/core-libraries/events.rst

 ---------------

 There are circumstances where you will need to stop events so the operation that started it is cancelled.
-You see example of this in the model callbacks (e.g. beforeSave) in which it is possible to stop the saving operation if the code detects it cannot proceed any further.
+You see examples of this in the model callbacks (e.g. beforeSave) in which it is possible to stop the saving operation if the code detects it cannot proceed any further.